Student & Alumni Resources

 - It is a great opportunity to gain valuable work experience.

-- On-campus positions enable a student to work in-between scheduled classes without incurring additional transportation costs.
+- On-campus positions enable students to work in between scheduled classes without incurring additional transportation costs.

-- A student learns valuable skills that will support their career goals
+- Students learn valuable skills that will support their career goals.

-Work-study employees use the same time keeping system as other college employees.
-The work-study student is also expected to perform the duties of the position satisfactory including personal appearance, attendance, confidentiality, and completing assigned tasks.
+Work-study employees use the same timekeeping system as other college employees.
+The work-study student is also expected to perform the duties of the position satisfactorily, including personal appearance, attendance, confidentiality and completing assigned tasks.

 - Complete a Free Application for Federal Student Aid (FAFSA).
 This must be completed each academic year.

-- If a student is eligible for work-study, an email is sent to the student's academic email with information concerning the next steps, which includes completing work-study orientation, searching for open positions, and contacting the supervisor for positions of interest.
+- If a student is eligible for work-study, an email is sent to the student's academic email with information concerning the next steps, which include completing the work-study orientation, searching for open positions, and contacting the supervisor for positions of interest.